isa-ulisboa/greends-ipython/README.md

 2. Discussion of guidelines for final project
 3. Presentation of some topics from [Lecture 9](https://cs50.harvard.edu/python/2022/notes/9/):  args (*) and kwargs (**), list comprehensions, lambda functions, map, filter, dictionary comprehensions.

    Example: distinct possible ways of creating a list with all the cubes of even numbers up to *N*.
 In the last cases, `map` applies a given function to each element of a list.
 Likewise, `filter` applies a boolean function to filter elements of a list.
-Both function can be executed in parallel over the elements of the list since the
+Both function can be executed in parallel over the elements of the list since each output is independent of the outputs for the remainder elements of the list.
    * With list comprehension:
      ```
      def cube(x):